Biden looks for first 2020 victory in South Carolina primary

 Summing up the mood, senior Biden adviser Symone Sanders shifted away from calling South Carolina Biden’s “firewall” and instead called it a “springboard,” on par with how the state boosted the presidential aspirations of Barack Obama in 2008 and Clinton in 2016.

-It serves as the first major test of the candidates’ strength with African American voters, who will play a critical role in both the general election and the rest of the primary season.
+It serves as the first major test of the candidates’ strength with African American voters, who will be critical both in the general election and the rest of the primary season.

-Roughly 3 in 10 people of voting age in South Carolina are black, according to census data.
+Roughly three in 10 people of voting age in South Carolina are black, according to census data.

 “South Carolina speaks in a way that these other states have not been able to in terms of who is voting and the diversity of our vote,” said James Smith, South Carolina’s 2018 Democratic nominee for governor.